aristanetworks/avd/ansible_collections/arista/avd/examples/l2ls-fabric/README.md

 ## Ansible Inventory

-Now that we understand the physical L2LS topology, we need to create the Ansible inventory that represents this topology.
+Now that we understand the physical L2LS topology, we must create the Ansible inventory that represents this topology.
 The following is a textual and graphical representation of the Ansible inventory group variables and naming scheme used in this example:

 ``` text
 - DC1